npragin/ai-club-project-management/tutorials/environment_setup_tutorial.md

      ```bash
      python -c "import cowsay; cowsay.cow('moo moo moo')"
      ```
      You should get an error like `ModuleNotFoundError: No module named 'cowsay'` (unless you have cowsay installed globally).
-This is because cowsay was installed only in the virtual environment, not globally.
+This error appears because cowsay was installed only in the virtual environment, not globally, so Python can not find the library.

 ### Best Practices